Gen Con: Wizards of the Coast

-Wizards of the Coast purchased TSR in 1997, which was in turn purchased by Hasbro in 1999.
-Gen Con moved to the Midwest Express Center (now the Wisconsin Center) in 1998.
-In November 1999 Wizards announced that Gen Con would leave Milwaukee after the 2002 convention.
-Peter Adkison, founder of Wizards of the Coast, purchased Gen Con from Hasbro in May 2002, forming Gen Con LLC to run the convention.
+In 1997, Wizards of the Coast purchased TSR.
+In 1998, Gen Con moved to the Midwest Express Center, now the Baird Center.
+Wizards of the Coast was itself purchased by Hasbro in 1999.
+In November 1999, Wizards announced that Gen Con would leave Milwaukee after the 2002 convention.
+In May 2002, Peter Adkison, founder of Wizards of the Coast, purchased Gen Con from Hasbro, forming Gen Con LLC to run the convention.
 The first show under Adkison's leadership took place that August in Milwaukee.

 Indianapolis

-The convention moved to Indianapolis in 2003.
+In 2003, the convention moved to Indianapolis.
 Peter Adkison attributed the move to the lack of hotel space, the convention center layout, and frequently broken escalators in Milwaukee's convention center.